-Effective supply chain management, undertaken with integrity and in line with our values and governance principles, can add value to our business by improving efficiency, relationships and reputation, ultimately, impacting our long-term sustainability.
-As a global company responsible management of our supply chain is an increasingly important ethical and human rights consideration.
-External ratings agencies and customers are aware of the implications and importance of ethical conduct in the supply chain.
+Effective supply chain management, undertaken with integrity and in line with our values and governance principles, adds value to our business, by improving efficiency, relationships and reputation, ultimately, impacting our long-term sustainability.
+As a global company, responsible management of our supply chain is an increasingly important ethical and human rights consideration.

 Tax strategy and tax management policy

 Our tax strategy, which is aligned with our business strategy and its objectives, is to manage all our global tax obligations in a transparent, responsible and sustainable manner, within the governance framework established by our Tax Management Policy while respecting the differing interests of all our stakeholders.

 The principles governing the Group’s tax strategy and policy are reviewed and approved by the board which, through the Audit and Risk Committee, monitors adherence to the policy.

 We recognise that AngloGold Ashanti must earn and maintain its social licence to operate in partnership with government and community stakeholders, thus contributing towards our sustainable future in the countries where we operate.
 Aligned with our vision, mission and values, we acknowledge our obligations as a responsible corporate citizen and that our operations contribute material tax revenues, in terms of both taxes borne and taxes collected, to the economies of the countries in which we conduct our business.

 As a member of the EITI, a global standard to promote open and accountable management of natural resources, AngloGold Ashanti is committed to reporting the amounts paid to governments in respect of our operations in those countries that have implemented the standard.

 Our tax policy governs the management of tax throughout AngloGold Ashanti and confirms the defined parameters within which the board-approved tax strategy is applied.